nantunes/pentaho-viz-sandbox/docs/platform/visual/configuration.md

 ## Registering a configuration

-System administrators can readily add their own configuration rules by editing `config.js` files on predefined locations.
+System administrators can readily add their own configuration rules by editing `config.js` files on predefined locations:
-- On PDI: `data-integration/system/karaf/config/web-config/config.js`
+- on PDI: `data-integration/system/karaf/config/web-config/config.js`
-- On the Pentaho Server: `pentaho-solutions/system/karaf/config/web-config/config.js`
+- on the Pentaho Server: `pentaho-solutions/system/karaf/config/web-config/config.js`

 These files are shipped with a small set of illustrative (but commented-out) rules.
 Please note that these files will be overwritten during upgrades.